 Okaloacoochee Slough State Forest lies mostly within Hendry County, with a section located in Collier County.
 The state forest was purchased under the Conservation and Recreation Lands (CARL) Program using Preservation 2000 and Save Our Rivers funds.

-The management objective for Okaloacoochee Slough State Forest is to provide multiple-use under the direction of the Florida Forest Service.
+The Florida Forest Service manages Okaloacoochee Slough State Forest for multiple uses.
 Multiple-use management practices on the forest focus on ecosystem restoration, silvicultural and watershed management, recreation and wildlife management, as well as archaeological and cultural resource management.

-The area of Okaloacoochee Slough was heavily logged in the early 1900s as timber was ideal for making railroad cross-ties for a growing railroad system that was developing in southern Florida.
-During this time, sawmills began to spring up producing small towns dependent on these sawmills.
+The area of Okaloacoochee Slough was heavily logged in the early 1900s.
+The timber was used for making railroad cross-ties for a growing railroad system that was developing in southern Florida.
+During this time, sawmills began to spring up, producing small towns dependent on these sawmills.
 One of these early towns, Sears, stood on the northern border of the forest.
 After a fire destroyed the sawmill, the town of Sears went into decline and eventually disappeared.

 During that same time period , the Atlantic Land Improvement Company (ALICO), Inc. continued harvesting operations by utilizing two portable sawmills, which were referred to as the Twin Mills.
 Although the sawmills no longer exist on the forest, remnants of sawdust piles can be found on the forest near Twin Mills Grade.

-Okaloacoochee Slough State Forest is located approximately thirty miles east of Fort Myers, in southeastern Hendry and northeastern Collier counties.
+Okaloacoochee Slough State Forest is located approximately 30 miles east of Fort Myers, in southeastern Hendry and northeastern Collier counties.

-Access: The forest can be accessed along CR 832, marked by the various self-service pay stations.
+Access: The forest can be accessed along County Road 832, marked by the various self-service pay stations.

 Florida Forest Service

 Okaloacoochee State Forest